School shooting survivor calls for investment firm boycott

 Both companies said in statements Wednesday that they offer clients opportunities to select funds that do not include gun manufacturers.

-Carolyn Wegemann, a spokeswoman for The Vanguard Group, told The Associated Press that 359 of the company's 388 funds do not directly invest in the top three gun manufacturers: AOBC, VSTO and RGR.
+Carolyn Wegemann, a spokeswoman for The Vanguard Group, which handles 401 (K) retirement fund plans for many companies including The Associated Press, told AP that 359 of the company's 388 funds do not directly invest in the top three gun manufacturers: AOBC, VSTO and RGR.

 Blackrock also said in a statement that it "regularly speaks" with gun manufacturers about how they are ensuring the safe, responsible use of their firearms.

-Former Stoneman Douglas student Nikolas Cruz, 19, is accused of taking an assault-style rifle to the school and opening fire on students, teachers and staff in one of the buildings on the campus near Fort Lauderdale.
-He is charged with 17 counts of first-degree murder and 17 counts of attempted murder.
+Former Stoneman Douglas student Nikolas Cruz, 19, is accused of taking an assault-style rifle to the school and opening fire on students, teachers and staff in one of the buildings on the campus near Fort Lauderdale on Feb.
+14. He is charged with 17 counts of first-degree murder and 17 counts of attempted murder.

 Their efforts also led to gun reform legislation in Florida, which raised the minimum age to buy rifles from 18 to 21 and extend a three-day waiting period for handgun purchases to include long guns.

-In the aftermath of the Stoneman Douglas shooting on Feb.
-14, Blackrock announced it would offer a new line of products that are exclusively firearm-free.
+In the aftermath of the Parkland shooting, Blackrock announced it would offer a new line of products that are exclusively firearm-free.
 The company said in a statement that the products are available to "certain institutional investors, including qualified U.S. pension plans such as 401(k) plans."
 It is among the steps Blackrock has taken to "enhance" its Environmental Social and Governance policy.

 The Blackrock statement said that in addition to discussing the safe use of their products, the company asks manufacturers how they determine where and how the products are being sold.